Pinecreek–Piney Border Crossing

 The Pinecreek–Piney Border Crossing connects the communities of Pinecreek, Minnesota and Piney, Manitoba on the Canada–United States border.
 Minnesota State Highway 89 on the American side joins Manitoba Highway 89 on the Canadian side.

 Canadian side

 In 1922–23, a customs postal collecting station was established.
 In 1925, when a customs office assumed all customs activities, W.T.
 Holden was the inaugural customs officer.
-The Port of Winniperg provided administrative oversight.
+The Port of Winnipeg provided administrative oversight.

 The border station building was replaced in 1953.
 Around 1958, a new highway was built from Winnipeg to the crossing.

 In 2020, the former border hours of 9am–10pm reduced, becoming 9am–5pm.

 US side

 The early border patrol history is unclear, but assumedly the US mirrored the establishment of a permanent post at least by the 1920s.
 In 1958, a brick border station and two staff residences were built.
 The station building was replaced in 2012.

 The crossing is the least busy in Minnesota, with an average of fewer than 25 cars a day.